cscorley/swindle/README.md

 `swindle` runs on Python 3.2 or above.
 Additional package requirements (for unit testing) are as follows:

-    virtualenv==1.8.2
     nose==1.2.1

-You can install these requirements by running `make init`, which requires pip.
+You can install these requirements by running `make install`, which requires pip.

 Running
 =======
-At the moment, you can run swindle by executing `bin/scanner`, or `make run`. `make run` will also execute `bin/scanner` on all files in `tests/case/`, but does not include the unit testing.
+At the moment, you can run swindle by executing `bin/recognizer`, or `make run`. `make run` will also execute `bin/recognizer` on all files in `tests/case/`, but does not include the unit testing.
 Unit tests can be ran by executing `make test`.

+All test cases which fail are prepended with 'bad_' in the file name.
+All other test cases should recognize.

 Grammar
 =======